engal-dev/npm-certificate-renewal/README.md

 ### Running the Script

+1. Stop the service of NPM
-1. Open a terminal and navigate to the main `nginx-proxy-manager` directory
+2. Open a terminal and navigate to the main `nginx-proxy-manager` directory
-2. Make the script executable (only required the first time):
+3. Make the script executable (only required the first time):
    ```sh
    chmod +x replace_cert_nginx.sh
    ```
-3. Run the script:
+4. Run the script:
    ```sh
    ./replace_cert_nginx.sh
    ```
-4. Follow the on-screen prompts to select the certificate names.
+5. Follow the on-screen prompts to select the certificate names
+6. Restart the service of NPM.

 ## Backup and Safety Measures